 What should I be wary of when consolidating debt?

 Consolidating your debt isn’t an easy fix.
 While it’s often a smarter way to manage your debt and could help you pay off your debt sooner, you do have be aware of the fine print.

 Things to look out for:

 - Check that your new interest rate is lower than what you are currently paying, otherwise you may end up finding yourself in more debt.

-- Don’t forget to take into consideration the fees and charges.
+- Don’t forget to take the fees and charges into consideration.